Ericsjx/CS181_Final_Project/README.md

 ## Authors

 This project was developed by Jiaxuan Sun and Yanming Liu.
-For any questions or feedback, please contact {sunjx2022, liuym2022\}@shanghaitech.edu.cn}.
+For any questions or feedback, please contact sunjx2022@shanghaitech.edu.cn and liuym2022@shanghaitech.edu.cn.

----

-Please review and let me know if there are any additional details or changes you would like to include.